nitinjs/bigbluebutton-api-dotnet/README.md

 Installation instructions
 # STEP1
-you need to create "A" record in your DNS zone file and point it to your static IP address of server e.g. A  bbb  10.10.8.8 so that bbb.yourdomain.com points to the ubuntu server
+you need to create "A" record in your DNS zone file and point it to your static IP address of server e.g.
+> A  bbb  10.10.8.8
+above record makes bbb.yourdomain.com pointing to your ubuntu server

 # STEP 2
 SSH to your ubuntu server, login as root user